 Still, relationships and morality were a little more entwined than they are today for better or worse, and as far as most poetry was concerned people really had to put in work if they wanted to hook up with someone rather than blanket-send the same gif of Mr Krabs to 30 people on Tinder and hope for the best.
 In a modern world where even Beyoncé, as close as you will get to sentient perfection, has to dedicate an album to putting her man back in his damn place, you might laugh in my face when I tell you old romantics still exist.
 You might laugh even harder when I tell you men like this still exist.
 And, although you're probably already choking on those Love Hearts, let me tell you something else: these men exist prominently within grime.

 Sure, grime lyrics may largely be a mixture of sends, batty appreciation, and shouting "pow!" or "pop!" in a powerful manner.
-But if you think about it, grime culture is predicated on many of the same principles as 19th-century courtship: loyalty, honor, pride.
+But if you think about it, grime culture is predicated on many of the same principles as 19th-century courtship: loyalty, honour, pride.
 These sentiments may exist within male-centred crews, but there is ample evidence of men doing the right thing by their partners as well.
 So fling your tissues and that scratched copy of The Notebook in the fucking bin.
 Here are some realistic bangers to restore your faith in humanity and take ownership of Valentine's Day for your single self: to help you dream of OTT romance and even bigger Ds.

 Skepta – "Text Me Back"

-In an age when silencing someone by slapping the 'Do Not Disturb' setting on their iMessage thread is a legitimate way to exit a conversation, texting a crush is rooted in a thousand anxieties.
+In an age when silencing someone by slapping the 'Do Not Disturb' setting on their message thread is a legitimate way to exit a conversation, texting a crush is rooted in a thousand anxieties.
 So Skepta's declaration: "Sometimes I don't text you back/ But I never mean to disrespect you," is a welcome sign some men are aware of the pitfalls of leaving "read" receipts on.
 In a way, it's fair enough.
 We're all busy adults here.
 We have things to do, like our taxes and shitting.
 Sometimes, like Skepta, we're averse to technology too.
 "Man, I hate this phone/ Kiss my teeth when I hear the ringtone," he goes on, making his commitment to keeping in touch with his lady even more romantic on the occasion he does reply.
 Cute!

 Scorcher – "My Diary"